Sakura in Paris (Cherry Blossom)

 Jardin des Plantes Cherry Blossoms – Paris 5

-The last time we passed by this year, in February 2023, we saw a wooden fence around this cherry tree.
-Most probably, people did not respect cherry trees enough last spring!
+The last time I passed by, in February 2023, I saw a wooden fence around this cherry tree.
+This fence wasn’t there in the previous years, so most probably, people don’t respect cherry trees enough!

 Luxembourg Gardens Cherry Blossom – Paris 6